EricEdwardBryant/easydb/README.md

 - Create a SQLite database from one simple configuration file.
 - Update your data from remote sources with a single command.
-- Dump tables in a database to CSVs
+- Dump tables in a database to CSVs.
-- Run user specified database tests
+- Run user specified database tests.

 **Warning:** The current implementation only supports tables that can be read by `data.table::fread`.
 Support for very large tables that do not fit into